"Believe me, my young friend, there is nothing - absolutely nothing - half so much worth doing

 your day off to an amazing start.

-We can also offer the opportunity to kayak in the dark to the Holy Island and then climb up to the summit for the dawn.
+We can also offer the opportunity to kayak in the dark to Holy Isle and then climb up to the summit for the dawn.
 You'll

 get back to Lamlash for breakfast having already had the best day of your holiday.